juninatt/market-notifier/README.md

 ```

 ### 2) Configure application.yml

-A central `application.yml` in `app-runner/resources` includes separate YAML files for each provider and channel.
+A central `application.yml` in `app-runner/resources` loads separate YAML files for each data source and the Telegram module.
 **Configuration file structure:**

 ```yaml
 app-runner/
 └── src/main/resources/